 Public perception of an organization is one of its most valuable assets, but it can be an elusive commodity—difficult to quantify and equally difficult to manage.
 What is a brand, and what is a brand worth?
 How can strategic communication bridge the gap between strategy and execution while rallying employees around a shared vision?
 Module 4 explores how proactive reputation and brand management can help organizations accelerate and sustain business impact.
 Participants will learn how to leverage their firms’ brand equity and reputation capital in order to secure a platform for lasting results.

 The Leadership Challenge

-Crucial lessons can be learned by looking at the stories of other leaders who have realized success.
+Crucial lessons can be learned by looking at the stories of those who have realized success.
 There is also much to be learned by looking at cases where executives have stumbled.
-Module 5 examines the mindset and actions of successful leaders.
+Module 5 examines the mindset and actions of successful managers.
 What does it take to be an effective, transformational leader?
 Why do some succeed where others have failed?
 This module looks at the things effective leaders can do to influence others, negotiate change, and drive both strategy and organizational transformation.